 Initiative to Reduce Avoidable Hospitalizations among Nursing Facility Residents (NFI)

-The Medicare-Medicaid Coordination Office, in collaboration with the Center for Medicare & Medicaid Innovation, is helping to improve the quality of care for people in long-term care (LTC) facilities by reducing potentially avoidable inpatient hospitalizations.
+The Medicare-Medicaid Coordination Office, in collaboration with the Center for Medicare & Medicaid Innovation, has undertaken efforts to improve the quality of care for people in long-term care (LTC) facilities by reducing potentially avoidable inpatient hospitalizations.

-The Initiative to Reduce Avoidable Hospitalizations among Nursing Facility Residents is focused on long-stay LTC facility residents who are enrolled in the Medicare and Medicaid programs.
-The Initiative supports organizations that partner with LTC facilities to implement evidence-based interventions that both improve care and lower costs.
+The Initiative to Reduce Avoidable Hospitalizations among Nursing Facility Residents, which ran from 2012 to 2020, focused on long-stay LTC facility residents, primarily those enrolled in the Medicare and Medicaid programs.
+The Initiative supported organizations that partner with LTC facilities to implement evidence-based interventions that both improve care and lower costs.

 LTC facility residents often experience potentially avoidable hospital transfers.
 Unnecessary hospitalizations are expensive, disruptive, and disorienting for frail elders and people with disabilities.
 LTC facility residents are especially vulnerable to the risks that accompany hospital stays and transitions between nursing facilities and hospitals, including medication errors and hospital-acquired infections.

 Many LTC facility residents are enrolled in both the Medicare and Medicaid programs (Medicare-Medicaid enrollees).
 CMS research on this population has repeatedly found that a large number of hospital admissions could have been avoided.
 More information can be found at the links below:

 - Cost Drivers for Dually Eligible Beneficiaries: Potentially Avoidable Hospitalizations from Nursing Facility, Skilled Nursing Facility, and Home and Community-Based Services Waiver Programs (August 2010) (PDF)